xcbhx/Herd-Immunity-Simulation/ReadMe.md

 ## Project Completion

-For this project to be considered complete, you need to add your repo link to the course tracker.
+For this project to be considered complete, you need to:

+- include a .gitignore
+- submit your completed repo to GradeScope

 Please do not change the random seed set in the Simulation class!
 It is currently set to 42, and we will use this to double check that your simulation works and spits out the expected results.

 **Your repo should contain:**

 * Completed classes for `logger.py`, `simulation.py`, and `person.py`.
 * The addition of at least 2 additional tests to the `virus.py` file.
 * The addition of at least 3 additional tests to the `person.py` file.
 * At least 1 log file generated from running your simulation.
 * `simulation_test.py` file should be created that allows for testing the simulation.
 * `logger_test.py` file should be created that allows for the testing of the logger class.
 * Answers to the questions asked above listed in a file named `answers.txt`.

 ### Stretch Challenges

 You'll find some of the smaller, individual stretch challenges contained with the comments of the code on the logger class.
 Other stretch challenges include:

 * Extending functionality so that we can test the spread of multiple viruses through a given population at the same time.
 (Difficulty Level: Hard)
-  * Create a Visualizer class that can spit out visualizations of the spread of the virus based on the log files of a simulation.
-HINT: You'll want to use Matplotlib for visualization stuff, because its easy to use and generally awesome at this sort of thing.
-You may also want to consider using a library like Pandas for organizing and cleaning your data in a more professional way, especially if you want to visualize answers to more complex questions.
-Matplotlib and Pandas play very nicely together!
-(Difficulty Level: Medium)
+* Create a visualization of the simulation.
+You can do this with pygame.
+Create a number of sprites equal to the the number of people in your simulation.
+Show their status as color: Red = infected, Blue = uninfected, Green = vancinated, black = deceased.
+  - If you try this challenge you can change the interaction system to measure infections between sprites that collide.
+This would mean that the people/Sprites would need to be mobile
+  - You could also show this as a static image.
+* Graph the visualization using mathplotlib.
+This is a lirbary used to draw graphs and charts.
+You can use to graph the results of running the simulation.